Microsoft Enterprise Consortium

 - Use the SQL Server Data Tools to develop and run data mining models

-- Do data mining models using SQL Server's Excel Data Mining Add-in
+- Develop data mining models using SQL Server's Excel Data Mining Add-in